How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 3-Step method to create a reliable cash flow plan

-Step 1 – Analyse historical cash movements
+Step 1 – Analyze historical cash movements

 The first step in building a reliable cash flow plan is understanding how cash has moved through your business over time.
-Start by reviewing the past 6 to 12 months of bank transactions and categorising every inflow and outflow.
+Start by reviewing the past 6 to 12 months of bank transactions and categorizing every inflow and outflow.
 This forms the baseline for your forward-looking projections and helps identify patterns you can use to improve forecast accuracy.

 You can then calculate your: